lizardlynx/bitcoin_value_visualizer/README.md

 For better and faster working added cache.

 ## Issues
-The api, that is used for this project allows to get not more then 100.000 items, which means that user cannot choose more than 100.000 days.
+The api, that is used for this project allows to get not more then 100 items per 1 call.
 Ending date is not included in shown period of time.
 Only 100 requests a day available.

 ## TODO
 * improve interface;
-* stop site when loading very long;
+* add more currencies;
-* add more currencies.
+* add often chosen dates.